Analysis of Verification-based Decoding on the q-ary Symmetric Channel for Large q: Simulation Results

 \section{Simulation Results}

-In this part, we show the simulation results for (3,6) regular LDPC codes using various decoding algorithms as well as the simulation results for the optimized ensembles shown in Table II with LMP algorithms in Fig.~\ref{fig:sim36}.
-In the simulation of optimized ensembles, we try different maximum list sizes and different finite fields.
-We use notation {}``LMP$S_{max}$,$q$,ensemble'' to denote the simulation result of LMP algorithm with maximum list size $S_{max}$, finite field $GF(q)$ and the simulated ensemble.
-We choose the block length to be 100000.
-The parity-check matrices are chosen randomly without 4-cycles.
-Each non-zero entry in the parity-check matrix is chosen uniformly from $\textrm{GF}(q)\setminus0$.
-This allows us to keep the FV probability low.
+In this section, simulation results are presented for regular and optimized LDPC codes (see Table~\ref{tab:opt_our}) using various decoding algorithms and maximum list sizes.
+For the simulation of optimized ensembles, a variety of finite-field sizes are also tested.
+We use notation {}``LMP$S_{max}$,$q$,$X$'' to denote the simulation results of the LMP algorithm with maximum list-size $S_{max}$, finite field $GF(q)$, and ensemble $X$.
+The block length is chosen to be 100000 and the parity-check matrices are chosen randomly while avoiding double edges and 4-cycles.
+Each non-zero entry in the parity-check matrix is chosen uniformly from $\textrm{GF}(q)\setminus0$ to minimize the FV probability.
 The maximum number of decoding iterations is fixed to be 200 and more than 1000 blocks are run for each point.
-These results are compared with the theoretical thresholds.
-Table \ref{tab:thresh36} shows the theoretical thresholds of $(3,6)$ regular codes on the $q$-SC for different algorithms and Table II shows the thresholds for the optimized ensembles.
-The numerical results match the theoretical thresholds very well.
+The results are shown in Fig.~\ref{fig:sim36} and can be compared with the theoretical thresholds.
+Table~\ref{tab:thresh36} shows the theoretical thresholds of $(3,6)$ regular codes on the $q$-SC for different algorithms and Table~\ref{tab:opt_our} shows the thresholds for the optimized ensembles.
+The numerical results seem to match the theoretical thresholds well.

 \begin{small}

 \end{small}